 Step 2: Turn Software Playthrough off

-Software Playthrough must be turned off when recording computer playback.
+Software Playthrough must usually be turned off when recording computer playback.
 If playthrough is on, the sound card will try to play what it is recording then re-record it, creating an increasingly loud series of echoes that may damage your equipment.

 Step 3: Monitor and set initial sound levels

-Before recording for real, try to set sound levels by playing similar material from your intended source and monitoring it in Audacity, so that the input level will be neither too soft nor so loud as to risk clipping.
+Before recording for real, try to set sound levels by playing similar material from your intended source and monitoring it in Audacity, so that the recording level will be neither too soft nor so loud as to risk clipping.

 There are two ways to turn monitoring on and off in Meter Toolbar:

 - Left-click in the right-hand recording meter to turn monitoring on.
 Click again to turn it off.

 - Use the context menu by either left-clicking the downward-pointing arrow beside the microphone symbol or right-clicking over the recording meter.
 Choose "Start Monitoring" or "Stop Monitoring" as appropriate.

 The aim is to adjust levels so that the long red bars in Meter Toolbar don't exceed about -9.0 to –6.0 dB (or 0.5 if the meters are set to linear rather than dB).
 You can always amplify the recorded signal later if necessary.